ta-cos/ta-cos/README.md

 🙋‍♂️ Hello, World!

 I am a Full stack developer👨‍💻.
-Interested in making life easier by creating utility tools.
+I love the idea of automation, and making complex tasks simple.
 Fascinated about space.
-Love to play chess and other strategy games (Or pretty much any games really).
+I am addicted to strategy games such as Chess ♟️ and am an avid reader 📖.

-🔭 I’m currently working on ReactJS, Nodejs, DataBase Modeling, and Flask.
+🔭 I’m currently working working on DevOps, DS&A, SRE, and tackeling my reading list.
 <br>
-📖 Working through reading list found here https://www.exasol.com/resource/computer-science-literature-recommendations/.
-(Pragmatic Programmer best so far)
+📖 The Pheonix Project (fun read, less technical)
+📘 Cracking the Coding Interview (...again, I have nearly mastered interview (jk)) 📗 O'Reilly - SRE: How Google Runs Production (new, will update soon) 📓 O'Reilly - SRE: The Site Reliability Workbook (new, im told pairs well with book above) 📚 Future: (Seeking SRE, open to suggestions)